bigskysoftware/_hyperscript/www/docs.md

 Well, what if we wanted to fetch the value from the server?

-That involves an asynchronous call to the `fecth()` API, and the hyperscript runtime is fine with that as well:
+That involves an asynchronous call to the `fetch()` API, and the hyperscript runtime is fine with that as well:

 ```html
 <script type="text/hyperscript">